zarzycki/betacast/atm_to_cam/nudging/NUDGING_SIM_INSTRUCT.md

 ./case.submit
 ```

-A couple notes:
+Some notes:

 - A full description of the nudging namelist options is [HERE](https://ncar.github.io/CAM/doc/build/html/users_guide/physics-modifications-via-the-namelist.html)
 - `Nudge_Vwin_Hindex` tells you the level index at which the nudging "stops" when counting from the top.
-However, `Nudge_Vwin_Hdelta` greater than 0.001 tapers the nudging a bit, such that XXXX.
+However, `Nudge_Vwin_Hdelta` greater than 0.001 tapers the nudging a bit.
+Set to 1.0 for example, tapers the nudging across approximately 5 levels (centered on `Nudge_Vwin_Hindex`).
+Experiment with the NCL script described below.
 - `Model_Times_Per_Day` should be set to `ATM_NCPL` from `env_run.xml`
 - `Nudge_Times_Per_Day` should be set to 24 (hourly), 8 (3-hourly), 4 (6-hourly), 2 (12-hourly) or 1 (daily).
 Chris Kruse found that nudging throughout the atmosphere all the way to the surface with 24-hourly caused problems near orography.
 Nudging to a certain level seems less problematic, although if 3-hourly data works, that would seem to be preferred.
 - `Nudge_?prof` should always be set to `2` unless you want nudging off (`0`) or just want nudging everywhere (`1`).
+- Reducing `Nudge_?coef` weakens the nudging strength and increasing it "bolts" the solution to the nudging target more strongly.
 - The `Nudge_Beg_Year` and `Nudge_End_Year`, etc. options should cover the range of nudging files you have generated.
 You can also modify them to have the nudging only be performed during parts of a simulation (i.e., specify a range smaller than the available nudging data range).
 However, if you specify a range that is larger than the available nudging range *and* attempt to get the model to integrate in that "bad" part of the range, it will fail.
+- Ensure the SST/ice streams, ncdata, and finidat are set consistently across the model components.
+Ideally one would initialize akin to an NWP model (i.e., a general free-running Betacast simulation) where the land and atm are consistent with the observations at RUN_STARTDATE.
+However, one can start with generic land and atm initial conditions and allow for spinup.
+Subjectively, the atmosphere takes about 14-21 days to fully lose initial condition signal (and be driven by nudging).
+The land should ideally be spun up for at least a season, but ideally a year since it's spinup will be akin to running a DATM model.

-### Generating nudging profile
+## Generating and evaluating the nudging profile

 You can evaluate the nudging profile by using an NCL tool.
 You can modify the `user_nl_cam` file iteratively and then place back in the case directory.